1945

 Shaw of Iran.
 Information on this transaction is directly below.
 Any association Jack had with

-the B-17, (except initially), is not known at this time, it was not considered an "presidential"
+the B-17 (except initially) is not known at this time.
+It was not considered a 'presidential' plane

-plane but rather a "company" plane which was never used for scheduled TWA passenger service.
+but rather a 'company' plane which was never used for scheduled TWA passenger service.

 Of further interest in regard to TWA executive planes during the Jack Frye era is one more

-Jack's presidency at the end of the war.
-The plane was renovated at Boeing in Seattle to serve
+during Jack's presidency at the end of the war.
+The plane was renovated at Boeing in Seattle to

-as a TWA executive plane.
-(It is said Jack Frye personally oversaw this acquisition).
-The plane
+serve as a TWA executive plane.
+(It is said Jack Frye personally spearheaded the acquisition

-in the United States, as Jack’s Lodestar was utilized exclusively stateside and in South America.
+Lodestar was utilized exclusively stateside and in South America.
+The NX B-17 christened 'Two

-Frye flies guests to Oklahoma City on his Lockheed Lodestar to
+Frye Flies Guests to Oklahoma City on his Lockheed Lodestar

 TWA Executive Committee Discusses the TWA Lodestar- 1947